 4. NIGHT-TIME STROLLS ARE FOR TUSCANY, NOT MOROCCO

-Sure, the idea of taking an evening/ night-time stroll in the medina of Marrakech, Fez or any of the other lovely Moroccan cities may seem romantic.
+Sure, the idea of taking an evening stroll in the medina of Marrakech, Fez or any of the other lovely Moroccan cities may seem romantic.
 The truth is, the adorably quiet terracotta streets that look so attractive in the day can have a really different vibe in the dark of the night.
-Especially if you are staying in the old town/ medina.
+Especially if you are staying in the old town/medina.

 Those quiet streets can create perfect hangout spots for local criminals and opportunistic thieves, who know that unsuspecting tourists will be returning to their riads after dinner in town.
 Same applies (even more so!) to remote areas, such as beaches, sand dunes and forests.
 You should never ever hang out in places like that alone at night – not even with a friend or partner, really.
 Daytime Morocco is pretty mad – but night-time Morocco is just too unsafe.

 Tip: If you’re visiting a Moroccan city, best to do your exploring in the day and grab a taxi if you’re heading out or back to your riad at night.
 Taxis in Morocco are really cheap (ask your taxi driver to use the meter and agree a price upfront to avoid surprises!), and the staff of your riad will be happy to organise it for you.

 If you’ve spent a lovely evening in the medina tasting tajine and sipping mint tea, why not hop on a tuk tuk for a fun, quick and quirky way to get home?
 Tuk tuks are a perfect vehicle for those little streets, which could be tricky to navigate in a taxi.
 Don’t be afraid to ask the manager of your restaurant or bar to book one for you – they are normally really happy to help.
 If you’re keen to visit the remote areas of Morocco, book a tour through your riad.